sujinhome/sujinhome/README.md

 ### Hi there 👋 Welcome to my Github!

 I am a PhD student in Economics at The Ohio State University. \
-My research interests are in Labor and Health Economics.
+My research interest is in Labor Economics.

 <!--
 **sujinhome/sujinhome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.